-If the whole van-life thing was a hot trend before the pandemic, international travel bans have truly pushed its popularity to the boiling point.
-Some call it “van-life” while others call it “overlanding,” but by any name, it’s a great way to see the country.
+If the whole van life thing was a hot trend before COVID-19, the pandemic, with its travel bans and social distancing, drove people’s interest in van life even higher.
+Now that the pandemic has ebbed, and people have been able to travel again, you might think that the van-life trend may have ebbed, but that’s not the case — people are still taking to the open road.
+While some call it “van life,” others call it “overlanding,” — but by any name, it’s a great way to see the country.

 But converting a van into a camper that is comfortable enough for months on end of travel isn’t easy.
 To do so requires the proper gear and a well-built conversion.
 To that end, here are a few helpful van conversion tips along with recommendations for some standout van-life gear.

 The quality of your conversion all starts with choosing the right vehicle.
 While VW Buses and Sprinter vans have more or less set the standard for van living, these tend to be rather expensive options to properly convert, drive (i.e. fuel), and repair.
 There are plenty of vans, SUVs, and even hatchbacks out there that can make solid conversion picks.

 Choose a rig that offers a decent amount of space, solid reliability, and reasonable gas mileage.
 The Honda Element, for example, has emerged as a surprisingly common van-life vehicle thanks to its open, boxy space, outstanding reliability and performance, and competitive fuel economy.

 Make sure you consider what you want to pack along and where you want to store it before you start cutting wood and screwing it together.
 Get too far into your build, and you might realize that you’ve left out space for something important like your fridge or battery.